Table of Content

-A successful marketing campaign relies on an efficient data collection mechanism that is flexible and able to change and evolve to adapt to new strategies, vendors, channels, etc.
+A successful marketing campaign relies on an efficient data collection mechanism that is flexible and able to change and evolve to adapt to new environments, strategies, vendors, channels, etc.

 These tools function to unite data from all channels like display, CRM, social platforms, google search, and even offline sources.